sd5969/rpi-ac-controller/ir/README.md

 The AC unit has a hard constraint that it should not be turned on within 3 minutes of turning it off.
 Let's keep that in mind as we design.

-Let's build an API to "press the buttons" on the existing IR remote.
+Let's build an API to "press the buttons" on the raspberry pi IR remote.

+## Hardware Setup

+TBD

-## The Code
+## Program Execution

-I guess I gotta write something.
+TBD